DKorchuganov/classicaplus-hugo/README.md

    - if opus numbers have only digits and the numbering system does not have any special name, just prepend the digital opus number with "op" letters, for example, `op.22.yaml`
    - if a composer doesn't have any opus numbering system, then some meaningful ID should be created.
 For example, it could look like `op.1920.lbe.yaml`, where `op` is just a common prefix, `1920` is the work creation year, and `lbe` is an abbreviated work name
 2. Add an `opus` field with the work opus number, which in most cases should match the data file name without `.yaml` extension.
 It will be used on events pages in concert programs, so it might have uppercase letters and spaces.
 This field is optional, so if a work doesn't have a real opus id like in the case of `op.1920.lbe.yaml` from the above example, then the `opus` field can be skipped.
-3. Add a `title` section for the work's title in different languages, titles are given in fields with respective languge codes like `ru` and `en`.
+3. Add a `title` section for the work's title in different languages, titles are given in fields with respective language codes like `ru` and `en`.
 4. Add a `date` section.
-It's supposed to have different dates assiciated with the work, but the only creation date is supported at the moment, see the below example for the details.
+It's supposed to have different dates assoiciated with the work, but the only creation date is supported at the moment, see the below example for the details.
 The `date` section is optional, but once it present, the `year` field is mandatory in the `created` sub-section.

 **Work data file example:**
 `data/works/alberto.ginastera/op.22.yaml`